Rachymaosas/PLP-Academy/README.md

 4. Merge: The pull request is merged into the main branch.
 5. Delete Branch: The temporary branch is deleted.

-Best Practices for Pull Requests
-1. Use Descriptive Titles: Clearly describe the changes in the pull request title.
-2. Provide Context: Include relevant information, such as issue numbers or related pull requests.
-3. Keep Changes Focused: Limit changes to a specific feature or bug fix.
-4. Test Thoroughly: Ensure changes are thoroughly tested before submitting the pull request.
-5. Engage in Discussion: Actively respond to comments and incorporate feedback.

 8. Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
    Forking a Repository on GitHub